Institute for Public Health Innovation (IPHI) Logo

 Zee Turner Center

-The Zhilphia “Zee” Turner Center for Community Health Worker Workforce Development (Zee Turner Center), formerly known as the Center for Community Health Workforce (CCHW), is a regional center for excellence that advances community health worker (CHW) practice, research, and policy.
+The Zhilphia “Zee” Turner Center for Community Health Workers (Zee Turner Center), formerly known as the Center for Community Health Workforce (CCHW), is a regional center for excellence that advances Community Health Worker (CHW) workforce development and innovation.

-The Zee Turner Center is a CHW center divided into three main groups:
+The Zee Turner Center is a CHW center divided into three focus areas:

 2) CHW Initiatives/Implementation, and